 What Are the Benefits of Online Education?

-Distance education is becoming more popular among college students across the U.S. According to EducationData.org, which draws its statistics from sources like this comprehensive report on online learning, roughly 6.6 million students “enrolled in some form of distance education/online learning courses” during 2017, compared to over 6.9 million in 2018.
+Distance education is becoming more popular among college students across the U.S., with 11.8 million undergraduates enrolled in online classes in 2020 compared to just 6 million — only about half as many — in 2019.
 Here are just a few of the reasons why so many students prefer online coursework.

 In a hectic, busy world, online courses offer unmatched convenience and flexibility.
 Whether you’re a night owl or a morning person, online classes allow you to log in and complete your work anywhere, anytime — all in your favorite pair of pajamas.
 Study on your schedule, without the need for a stressful, time-wasting commute.